-Trinidad, along with Tobago, are economic powerhouses of the Caribbean.
-They have vas oil and gas reserves, which has led to a high standard of living, so tourism is not the mainstay of the economy.
+The Best Trinidad Travel Guide -Trinidad, along with Tobago, are economic powerhouses of the Caribbean.
+They have vast oil and gas reserves, which has led to a high standard of living, so tourism is not the mainstay of the economy.

 Trinidad does have a party-hard ethic, with an electrifying music scene that rivals even Jamaica.
 Trinidad (along with Tobago) is the birthplace of calypso, soca, and the steel pan.
 You’ll hear plenty of all three year round, especially during the annual Carnival.
-To learn more about all the beautiful beaches on Trinidad, visit here.
-Now view our Trinidad Travel Guide to help plan your next Caribbean vacation!
+To learn more about all the beautiful beaches on Trinidad, visit here, or visit us on Pinterest.

 Trinidad Weather – When to Visit